How Casinos Make A Fool Out of You

 Two of the couple’s numerous pets

-It was about an hour trip, but the travel time from Pala-Pala to Imus Toll Bridge (jeepney fare was PHP 10.50 or USD 0.22) was about the same despite the shorter distance because of the traffic.
-Like Laguna, many a sleepy town in Cavite, notably Imus, had fallen victim to rapid urbanization in the early 80s.
+It was a roughly one-hour trip, but the travel time from Pala-Pala to Imus Toll Bridge (the jeepney fare was PHP 10.50 or US$0.22) was about the same, despite the shorter distance, due to traffic.
+Like Laguna, many “sleepy” towns in Cavite, notably Imus, had fallen victim to rapid urbanization in the early 1980s.

-I finally took another tricycle ride (solo for PHP 25 or USD 0.53), which I found to be excessive since the distance was just about 400 meters; I should have just walked (if not for my disability) back to the house.
-I was in Bayan Luma 3, Imus by 10:30 AM.
+I finally took another tricycle ride (solo for PHP 25 or US$0.53), which I found to be excessive since the distance was just about 400 meters; I should have just walked (if not for my disability) back home.
+I was in Bayan Luma 3, Imus, by 10:30 AM.

-I ate lunch of “chicken afritada” (stewed chicken with tomato sauce) and “Menudo” (a variation of the Mexican comfort food but not as soupy) at about 11:30 AM.
-I took an hour’s nap afterward on my Thermarest.
+I ate lunch of “chicken afritada” (stewed chicken with tomato sauce) and “Menudo” (a variation of the Mexican comfort food, but not as soupy) at about 11:30 AM.
+I took a one-hour nap afterward on my Therm-a-Rest.

 Why Wearable Gadgets Have a Short Life Span….
 (Or, Why the Apple Watch is so Overpriced)